-The long debate over lowering the voting age in America from 21 to 18.
+The 26 Amendment lowered the legal voting age in the United States from 21 to 18.
 The long debate over lowering the voting age began during World War II and intensified during the Vietnam War, when young men denied the right to vote were being conscripted to fight for their country.
 In the 1970 case Oregon v.
 Mitchell, a divided U.S. Supreme Court ruled that Congress had the right to regulate the minimum age in federal elections, but not at the state and local level.
 Amid increasing support for a Constitutional amendment, Congress passed the 26th Amendment in March 1971.
 The states promptly ratified it, and President Richard M. Nixon signed it into law that July.

 The 26th Amendment: “Old Enough to Fight, Old Enough to Vote”

 During World War II, President Franklin D. Roosevelt lowered the minimum age for the military draft age to 18, at a time when the minimum voting age (as determined by the individual states) had historically been 21.
 “Old enough to fight, old enough to vote” became a common slogan for a youth voting rights movement, and in 1943 Georgia became the first state to lower its voting age in state and local elections from 21 to 18.

 Jennings Randolph, then a Democratic congressman from West Virginia, introduced federal legislation to lower the voting age in 1942; it was the first of 11 times that Randolph, who was later elected to the Senate, would introduce such a bill in Congress.
 The driving force behind Randolph’s efforts was his faith in America’s youth, of whom he believed: “They possess a great social conscience, are perplexed by the injustices in the world and are anxious to rectify those ills.”